 Can you help us crack the Dickens Code?

-This is because of Dickens himself.
+Why have these texts proved so difficult to decipher?
+In part, because of Dickens himself.
 He learned a difficult shorthand system called Brachygraphy and wrote about the experience in his semi-autobiographical novel, David Copperfield, calling it a ‘savage stenographic mystery’.
-Dickens used shorthand throughout his life but while he was using the system, he was also changing it.
-So the hooks, lines, circles and squiggles on the page are very hard to decipher.
+Dickens used shorthand throughout his life but while he was using the system, he was also changing it and inventing new symbols of his own.

-The Dickens Code project is led by Dr Claire Wood (University of Leicester) in collaboration with Professor Hugo Bowles (University of Foggia) and a range of international partners.
-The initiative is funded by the Arts and Humanities Research Council
+The Dickens Code project is led by Dr Claire Wood (University of Leicester) in collaboration with Professor Hugo Bowles (University of Buckingham, previously University of Foggia) and a range of international partners.
+The initiative is funded by the Arts and Humanities Research Council.

 The Dickens Code was awarded ‘Research Project of the Year: Arts, Humanities, and Social Sciences’ at the Times Higher Education Awards 2022.